RichardYan6626/Pdf-QA/README.md

 4. Open your browser and go to http://localhost:8501

-## Security Note
-- Never share your `.env` file or API key
-- The `.env` file is listed in `.gitignore` to prevent accidental commits
-- Each user must use their own OpenAI API key

 ## Get started
 1. Upload a PDF file on the main page.